 B26.
-Tsumune et al. [T24] indicated from an analysis of I/Cs ratios that atmospheric inputs were responsible for concentrations in seawater measured before 26 March 2011.
+Tsumune et al. [T24] indicated from an analysis of L/Cs ratios that atmospheric inputs were responsible for concentrations in seawater measured before 26 March 2011.
 Atmospheric inputs would have been responsible for concentrations of Cs ranging from 100 to 1,000 Bq/L in the vicinity of FDNPS, a few tens of becquerels per litre 10 km to the south and about 10 Bq/L at 30 km.
 It should be noted that this is an approximation because atmospheric deposition was not isotropic around FDNPS.
 The total amounts estimated by Kawamura et al. [K3] to have been deposited on the surface of the northern Pacific Ocean from the atmosphere were about 60 PBq and 5 PBq for I and Cs, respectively.
 Estournel et al. [E4] estimated that about 6 PBq of Cs was deposited on the northern Pacific Ocean; only a small percentage (about 5%) of this amount, however, was estimated to have been deposited within a radius of 80 km of FDNPS.
-Kobayashi et al. [K18] estimated the deposition of I and Cs in seawater collected from the Pacific Ocean.
+Kobayashi et al. [K18] estimated the deposition of I and Cs to be about 99 PBq and 7.6 PBq, respectively; these estimates were derived from coupling atmospheric and oceanic dispersion simulations with observed concentrations of Cs in seawater collected from the Pacific Ocean.